PRISM TEAM

 His research focuses on computer security and privacy, broadly defined.

-Associate Professor, UW, Paul G. Allen School of Computer Science & Engineering, Co-director of the Security & Research Privacy Lab
+Associate Professor, Paul G. Allen School of Computer Science & Engineering, University of Washington

 Franziska (Franzi) Roesner is an Associate Professor in the Paul G. Allen School of Computer Science & Engineering at the University of Washington, where she co-directs the Security & Privacy Research Lab.
 Her research focuses broadly on computer security and privacy for end users of existing and emerging technologies.
 Her work has studied topics including online tracking and advertising, security and privacy for marginalized and/or vulnerable groups, security and privacy in emerging augmented reality (AR) and IoT platforms, and online mis/disinformation.
 She is the recipient of a Google Security and Privacy Research Award and a Google Research Scholar Award, a Consumer Reports Digital Lab Fellowship, an MIT Technology Review ”Innovators Under 35” Award, an Emerging Leader Alumni Award from the University of Texas at Austin, and an NSF CAREER Award.
 She serves on the USENIX Security and USENIX Enigma Steering Committees (having previously co-chaired both conferences).
 She received her PhD from the University of Washington in 2014 and her BS from UT Austin in 2008.